7 Key Elements of a Winning Political Campaign Message

 Candidate Take-Aways

-Now that you know the seven key elements of a winning campaign story, think about these elements and how they apply to your race.
+Now that you know the seven key elements of a winning campaign message, think about these elements and how they apply to your race.

 Which voters do you need on your side to win?
 These are your heroes.
 This story is all about them.